rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 ## Reproducibility notes
 - Splits are created once per run via `src/utils.get_split_indices` with `random_state=42` and stratification on the classification label; no external data files are needed.
 - Saved artifacts live under `mlruns/` (MLflow), plus `reports/best_runs.json` capturing the chosen run IDs. `src/evaluationplots.py` loads models from those MLflow artifacts, so tables and plots come from the exact models that were trained.

+## MLflow usage and splits policy
+- Tracking: all runs are logged locally to `mlruns/` with tracking URI set to `file:mlruns`.
+Launch the UI with `mlflow ui --backend-store-uri file:mlruns`.
+- Artifacts: best run IDs for classical and NN models are recorded in `reports/best_runs.json`; plots and comparison tables are generated from these artifacts—no refitting in evaluation.
+- Splits: the train/val/test indices are persisted to `reports/splits.npz` when you run `python3 src/train_baselines.py` (or `python3 src/run_all.py`).
+This keeps evaluation perfectly aligned with training.
+If you want a fresh split, delete `reports/splits.npz` and rerun `python3 src/train_baselines.py` to regenerate.
+Avoid manual editing of this file.

 ## Interpretation and next steps
 - Linear regression’s lower RMSE vs the tree indicates the relationships are largely linear; adding a modest nonlinear baseline (e.g., gradient boosting or random forest) is the next check before the planned neural net.